jakubtomsu/jakubtomsu.github.io/content/_index.md

 weight: 1
 ---

 Hey, I'm Jakub!
-I really like the technical side of gamedev.
-I do hobby engine and graphics programming, with focus on high-performance, data-oriented code.
+I'm interested in the technical side of gamedev.
+I do game and engine programming.
+I like high-performance  data-oriented code.

 I use [Odin](https://odin-lang.org) and occasionally C/C++/ISPC for most of my personal projects.